Connecticut Lemon Law Info – CT Lemon Law Attorneys

 Case Studies – Lemberg Law Cases

 Case Study 1: Paulino Lemon Law Arbitration Order – Arbitration Case No. 2021-2069.
-Our client bought a new 2019 Land Rover Range Rover Velar S. He experienced continual failures of the infotainment system touchscreen interface, rear camera producing blurry images, the auto stop-start feature malfunctioning, rear lights and daytime running lights malfunctioning, coolant pump failure, air conditioning failure, collision warning system malfunctioning, and windshield wiper malfunction – 31 days out of serve during the term of protection, a total of 7 visits to the dealership.
+Our client bought a new 2019 Land Rover Range Rover Velar S. He experienced continual failures of the infotainment system touchscreen interface, rear camera producing blurry images, the auto stop-start feature malfunctioning, rear lights and daytime running lights malfunctioning, coolant pump failure, air conditioning failure, collision warning system malfunctioning, and windshield wiper malfunction – 31 days out of service during the term of protection, a total of 7 visits to the dealership.

 Client complained of all the aforementioned malfunctions, wanted vehicle repurchased.
 Manufacturer initially offered $4,000 cash compensation, subsequently offered to repurchase, but refused to refund all money due under Connecticut lemon law, insisted on unreasonable deductions from the refund amount, then seized to communicate altogether, following which Lemberg Law initiated arbitration.
 Arbitrator ruled that manufacturer shall repurchase the vehicle, and no mileage deduction for the miles driven shall be taken due to the defect appearing so early and continuing for such a long time.